 To become more profitable, some dairy producers need forages to fill slumps in grazing systems, extend the grazing season and provide emergency cover and forage.
 In addition, dairy producers are looking for ways to integrate cover crops in their cropping and pasture systems.

-To better understand the potential of forage and the nutritional value of cover crops, University of Minnesota researchers designed a demonstration of selected cover crop species and mixtures on Minnesota farms.
+To better understand the potential of forage and the nutritional value of cover crops, University of Minnesota researchers evaluated cover crop species to help establish cultural practices and nutritional value for specific crops.

 Cover crops evaluated